Advanced PPC strategies

 This will allow you to track and adjust the CPC for each ad group relative to the revenue they generate.
 Higher value products/services may warrant a higher CPC, while you can reduce bids for lower value products.

-7. Use Ad Extensions
+7. Use ad extensions

 Ad extensions help your ad take up more of the search engine results page, especially on mobile.
 So they can increase the chances of someone clicking your ad.
 According to Google, ads with four sitelink extensions see a 20% higher click-through rate.